The Captive Mind: Reception

+In 2017 Milosz’s biographer Andrzej Franaszek said in an essay in The New York Times: “Perhaps a decade ago, it would have been easy to pass off The Captive Mind as a relic of the totalitarian 20th century: However, the last decade has demonstrated how the mechanisms of mind control Milosz exposed continue to be deployed throughout the globe.”

 Miłosz said of the book: "It was considered by anti-communists as suspect because I didn't attack strongly enough the communists.
 I tried to understand the processes and they didn't like that.
 And it also created the idea, particularly in the West, that I was a political writer.
 This was a misunderstanding because my poetry was unknown.
 I have never been a political writer and I worked hard to destroy this image of myself."